 Most of chest congestion cases happen during winter.
 Therefore, a humidifier can help.

 What happens when the winter sets in is that we turn on the heat.
-Now, this has some effect on the air.
+This has some effect on the air.
 The heat dries the air out, but makes it warm.
 This is the reason why humidifiers are used mostly in the winter when the air is dry.

 Therefore, if you get congestion in the chest during winter, a humidifier will definitely help.
-Therefore, even before you get congested, when winter sets in, just switch on the humidifier and increase the humidity a bit if you know you get congested.
+Even before you get congested, when winter sets in, just switch on the humidifier and increase the humidity a bit if you know you get congested.

 2. A humidifier can make you more comfortable